gweithio/vault/README.md

 # Vault

-Note basic concurrent Note taking API using a database connection pool for sexy concurrency
+A basic concurrent Note taking API using a database connection pool for sexy concurrency